 - Six Apple LED Cinema Displays (27-inch) or third-party displays using Thunderbolt.
 For best results, attach your displays to different Thunderbolt busses when possible.

 - Three Apple Thunderbolt Displays (27-inch).
 Connect only one display to each Thunderbolt bus.
 You can also connect three more LED Cinema Displays (27-inch) or third-party displays – one per Thunderbolt bus – for a total of six displays.

 - Two Apple Thunderbolt Displays (on Thunderbolt bus 1 and 2) and one 4K Ultra HD TV using HDMI.

 - Two 4K displays (on Thunderbolt buses 1 and 2) and one 4K Ultra HD TV on HDMI).

 You can connect DVI displays with an appropriate adapter.
 Use two or fewer DVI displays (or other TMDS signaling devices) with your Mac Pro at the same time.
 Use only one DVI display if you're also using an HDMI device.

-You can use the same 4k and Ultra HD TV displays on your Mac Pro in Windows that work with OS X. Some Windows applications might display only half of the screen on a 4K display when using a 60Hz refresh rate.
+See Using 4K and Ultra HD TVs with your Mac.
+Some Windows applications might display only half of the screen on a 4K display when using a 60Hz refresh rate.
 Change the settings on your 4k display using the display's built-in controls to 30Hz to use the entire screen with your applications.

 If a display isn't working

 If you don't see an image on a connected display, try disconnecting and then reconnecting the Thunderbolt, HDMI, or Mini DisplayPort cable or adapter at the Mac Pro.
-If you still don't see an image, try reinstalling Boot Camp support software.
+If you still don't see an image, try reinstalling the Windows support software.